-But if and when Hashimoto’s autoimmune thyroiditis comes along – and “eats” away at your thyroid and destroys thyroid cells – your body will ultimately have a dire lack of thyroid hormones.
+But if and when Hashimoto’s autoimmune thyroiditis comes along – and “eats” away at your thyroid and destroys thyroid cells – your body will ultimately have a dire lack of thyroid hormones, potentially resulting in chronic thyroiditis.
 So, in response, TSH levels shoot up – the body’s desperate attempt to tell the thyroid that you aren’t getting enough of its important hormones.
 Thus, if you have Hashimoto’s disease, you’ll have low thyroid hormone levels and elevated levels of TSH.

 However, this is typical of hypothyroidism in general – which can also result from iodine deficiency, among other factors – so detecting Hashimoto’s disease requires looking for another marker, as well.
 That marker is the thyroid peroxidase antibody, or TPOab.

 If you’re checking thyroid levels and increased levels of this thyroid antibody are detected—along with high TSH and low thyroxine (T4) levels—it may be an indication of Hashimoto's thyroiditis.
-If a physician determines that a Hashimoto diagnosis is appropriate, they may recommend thyroid hormone replacement to treat the condition.
+If a physician determines that a Hashimoto diagnosis is appropriate, they may recommend thyroid medication and/or thyroid hormone replacement therapy to treat the condition.